-The EM 300 Transceiver Unit performs the reception, data acquisition, received signal processing and transmission for the multibeam echo sounder system.
-The cabinet holds three wired racks containing the system circuit boards.
+The EM 1002 Transceiver Unit performs the reception, data acquisition, received signal processing and transmission for the multibeam echo sounder system.
+The cabinet holds two wired racks containing the system circuit boards.

 - The top Processing Rack holds the complete Processing Unit with its own power supply.
-This unit provides data acquisition, signal processing and function control. - The middle Receiver Rack holds the receiver boards, a controller, two power supplies and a large capacitor bank. - The bottom Transmitter Rack holds the transmitter circuitry and a dedicated controller.
+This unit provides data acquisition, signal processing and function control. - The bottom Receiver Rack holds the receiver and transmitter boards, a controller, two power supplies and a large capacitor bank.

-Three different versions of the Transciever Unit have been delivered.
+Two different versions of the Transciever Unit have been delivered.
 The registration number of the Transceiver Unit will determine which version you have: